YR/MMM-YrNow/README.md

-# magisk-speil
+# MagicMirror² Module: YrNow

-This is NRK's version of MagicMirror (https://github.com/MichMich/MagicMirror).
-The repo contains modules for Medieutvikling and other customization for the app
+This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror) which displays data from Yr's Nowcast